rsksmart/devportal-1.0/_quick-start/step1-install-rsk-local-node.md

 ## Verify authenticity of RSKj

-When installing and running the RSKj node, it is always a good idea to verify that your copy is legitimate.
+When installing and running the RSKj node, it is always good practice to verify that your copy is legitimate.

 Let's compute the checksum using the following command: